Wildlife Migration and Movement

 Central Oregon

-In central Oregon, mule deer and elk engage in a semi-annual migration between their winter range in the high desert and their summer range in the foothills of the Cascades.
-Deer and elk have been making this journey for thousands of years; long before the construction of highway 97 and 20 bisected their migration routes.
-Migration events and local movement puts animals on roads which sometimes lead to vehicle collisions with consequences for both wildlife and people.
+In central Oregon, mule deer and elk migrate annually between their winter range in the high desert and summer range in the foothills of the Cascades.
+Deer and elk have made this fall and spring migration for thousands of years; long before the construction of Highway 97 and 20 bisected their migration routes.
+Migration events and local movement put animals on roads, which sometimes lead to collisions with consequences for both wildlife and people.

-Several dedicated wildlife crossing structures have been built along Highway 97 between Bend and Chemult, but more are needed on Highways 97 and 20, and Century Drive to truly address the problem of wildlife-vehicle collisions in central Oregon.
+• Several dedicated wildlife crossing structures have been built along Highway 97 between Bend and Chemult with more needed to address the problem of wildlife-vehicle collisions in central Oregon.

 Lava Butte Wildlife Crossing Project

-Completed in 2012 on Highway 97, just south of Bend, the Lava Butte Project consists of two wildlife underpasses.
-Previously, this section of the highway was a hotspot for vehicle strikes.
-These underpasses have reduced wildlife-vehicle collisions by 90% within the project area.
+• Completed in 2012 on Highway 97, just south of Bend, the Lava Butte Project consists of two wildlife underpasses.
+Previously, this section of highway was a hotspot for vehicle strikes.
+The Lava Butte Wildlife Crossing project has reduced wildlife-vehicle collisions in the area by 90%.

 Gilchrist Wildlife Crossing Project

-Completed in 2022, further south on 97 near the town of Gilchrist, a wildlife undercrossing is reducing wildlife-vehicle collisions in a seven-mile stretch of highway that averages 50 vehicle strikes per year.
-Monitoring of this underpass, with motion-detecting cameras, is currently underway.
+• Completed in 2022, further south on 97 near Gilchrist, this undercrossing is reducing wildlife-vehicle collisions in a seven-mile stretch of highway that previously averaged 50 collisions annually.
+Wildlife use and effectiveness monitoring is ongoing.

 Bend to Suttle (B2S) Lake Wildlife Passage Initiative

-The Foundation is the fiscal sponsor for the B2S Wildlife Crossing Coalition, a group formed to address wildlife-vehicle collisions along Highway 20 between Suttle Lake and Bend.
+• We are the fiscal sponsor for the B2S Wildlife Crossing Coalition, a group formed to address wildlife-vehicle collisions along Highway 20 between Suttle Lake and Bend in central Oregon.

-This section of highway has the highest frequency of deer and elk wildlife-vehicle collisions anywhere in Oregon, with 350-600 animals killed by vehicles every year.
+• This section of highway has the highest frequency of deer and elk wildlife-vehicle collisions anywhere in Oregon with 350-600 animals killed by vehicles each year.

-With partial funding support from our Watch for Wildlife Fund, a wildlife crossing mitigation analysis and conceptual design for four preferred crossing locations were recently completed.
+• With partial funding support from our Watch for Wildlife Fund, a wildlife crossing mitigation analysis and conceptual design at the four preferred crossing locations has been completed.

-ODOT has received some funding from the Coalition to begin the National Environmental Policy Act (NEPA) assessment on USFS land, surveying, and geotechnical investigation.
-That work is pending agreements and permitting.
+• ODOT has received funding from the Coalition to begin work preliminary to the National Environmental Policy Act (NEPA) assessment required for projects on USFS land.
+This preliminary work - cultural and plant surveys is underway.

-Success!
-The recent award of $689k from the Oregon Watershed Enhancement Board along with support from ODFW’s Conservation & Recreation Fund, Rocky Mountain Elk Foundation, Roundhouse Foundation, Oregon Hunters Association, and individual gifts from many supporters, we’ve raised just over $1MM.
-Enough funding to move this project confidently into phase II - design and engineering of 4 overcrossings to be built near the base of Black Butte on highway 20.
+• A combination of funding support totaling just over $1MM, from the Oregon Watershed Enhancement Board, ODFW’s Conservation & Recreation Fund, Rocky Mountain Elk Foundation, Roundhouse Foundation, Oregon Hunters Association, and individual gifts from many supporters is enough non-Federal match to apply for the funding needed from FHWA’s Wildlife Crossing Pilot Program to complete design and engineering for 4 planned wildlife overcrossings near Black Butte in the project corridor.

-See https://www.bend2suttlelakepassage.org/ for more detailed information about this project.
+• See https://www.bend2suttlelakepassage.org/ for more detailed information and up-to-date information about this project.

 Highway 97, MP 190 Overcrossing Project

-We are working on an agreement with ODOT to move this project toward engineering and design.
-The funds allocated will be used to begin field scoping of the crossing location, including survey and geotechnical assessment.
+• An agreement between the Foundation and ODOT is in place for this project.
+The funds allocated will be used to begin field scoping of the crossing location, including preliminary surveying and geotechnical investigation.

 Highway 97, Walker Rim Wildlife Crossing Project

-The Foundation has committed up to $100k from the Watch for Wildlife Fund to advance conceptual design for at least one priority wildlife crossing location in a corridor between mileposts 193 and 208 on Highway 97.
+• The Foundation has committed up to $100k from the Watch for Wildlife Fund to advance conceptual design for at least one priority wildlife crossing location in a Highway 97 corridor between mileposts 193 and 208.
 A 2014 report based on wildlife-vehicle collision data and field visits by biologists from ODOT, U.S. Forest Service, the Klamath Tribe, and ODFW identified a total of five priority crossing locations within this 15-mile section of 97.

-We are working on an agreement with ODOT to advance at least one priority location toward engineering and design.
-The funds allocated will be used for desk and field scoping, identification of the most promising of the five priority crossing locations, surveying, and geotechnical investigation.
+• An agreement between the Foundation and ODOT is in place to advance at least one priority location toward engineering and design.
+The funds allocated will be used for desk and field scoping, identification of the most promising of the five priority crossing locations, preliminary surveying, and geotechnical investigation.

 NE Oregon

-The Foundation is the fiscal sponsor for the Wallowa County Wildlife Crossing Wildlife Project (WCWCP), a coalition of local organizations, state, and federal agencies formed to address wildlife-vehicle collisions along Highway 82 and the movement barrier that Interstate 84 is in NE Oregon for wildlife.
+We are the fiscal sponsor for WCWCP, a coalition of local organizations, state, and federal agencies formed to address wildlife-vehicle collisions along Highway 82.

-We’re focused on Highway 82, between the towns of Wallowa and Enterprise, a corridor with the highest density of wildlife-vehicle collisions in NE Oregon.
+• This Project is focused on Highway 82, between the towns of Wallowa and Enterprise, a corridor that has the highest density of wildlife-vehicle collisions in NE Oregon.

-The Coalition has raised the funding needed for a wildlife crossing mitigation analysis and conceptual design for up to 10 passage solutions at preferred locations within the corridor.
+• A wildlife crossing mitigation analysis and conceptual design for up to 10 passage solutions at preferred locations within the corridor has been completed.

-Interstate 84 is almost a complete barrier to wildlife movement.
-Our goal for I-84 in NE Oregon is to increase wildlife access across I-84 by retrofitting existing bridges and culverts to accommodate wildlife use and, as needed, building dedicated wildlife passage structures to increase genetic diversity and resilience to climate change impacts, particularly degraded habitat due to drought and more frequent wildfire events.
+We are the fiscal sponsor for the I-84 Wildlife Crossing Project.
+Interstate 84 is an almost complete barrier to wildlife movement.
+Our goal for I-84 is to increase wildlife access across I-84 by retrofitting existing bridges and culverts to accommodate wildlife use and, as needed, building dedicated wildlife passage structures to increase genetic diversity and resilience to climate change impacts, particularly degraded habitat due to drought and more frequent wildfire events.

-The Coalition has begun fundraising for a Phase I assessment of two segments of I-84 in NE Oregon.
-The first is approximately 16 miles east of Pendleton between mileposts 227 and 234.
-The second highway segment lies between mileposts 246 and 253.
+• The Foundation has raised the funds needed to begin a Phase I assessment of two segments of I-84; the first, approximately 16 miles east of Pendleton between mileposts 227 and 234, and the second, approximately 15 miles west of La Grande between mileposts 246 and 253.

 Portland Metro Area